sicz/docker-dockerspec/README.md

 **This project is not aimed at public consumption.
 It exists to support the development of SICZ containers.**

-An image intended to run Docker integration tests using RSpec.
+An image intended to run Docker image tests using RSpec and ServerSpec.

 ## Contents